Paddy Compass Namadbara: Legacy

 Namadbara's fellow community members held him to a high regard, and compared him to Western religious figures.
 He was a well respected marrkidjbu who could guide people through his knowledge of the future and his ability to ward off evil.
 Ron Cooper, a member of the Murran Clan from northwestern Arnhem land, grew up under the guidance of Namadbara.
 Cooper described Namadbara as: He was a prophet.
 A very holy man.
 He knew what was going to happen to the people.
 He had already seen that.
 To me, he was a saint.
 There’s not a word like it.
 You know — say, we read in the Bible, we read about Jesus, we read about … But this man was a saint!He was the last great marrkidjbu before Western medicine would overtake traditional healing practices in Arnhem land.
-In addition to his artistic influence, Namadbara was widely respected as a cultural leader in the community of Gunbalanya.
-He played a central role in the revival of ceremonial practices and was instrumental in mentoring the next generation of artists and knowledge holders in West Arnhem Land.
 Today, marrkidjbu are commonly mislabeled as "witchdoctors."
 As a marrkidjbu and cultural leader, Namatbara devised rituals, practiced sorcery, announced visions, gave advice, and provided healing.
 It was said that he could tell anybody what would happen in the future, including when boats would come to deliver supplies.
 One such ritual that he devised was one involving removing the kidney fat from a live cat and putting it into a tin, after which people would make all sorts of wishes with it by inserting red-hot pieces of wire into the fat.
 People in the community would wish for all sorts of things, like better housing, food, and work, and many of these wishes eventually came true.
 After a while, the tin was buried, and houses were built around it before it was moved to Wark after Namatbara died.

 Apart from being a markidjbu and community leader, he was also an effective mediator between Aboriginal people and outsiders, working with Ronald and Catherine Berndt in the 1940s and 50s and Karel Kupka in 1960 and 1963.
 He also inspired other leaders in the community, such as Jacob Nayinggul, to engage in cross-cultural work.